serefayar/ayatori/README.md

 ### Run the LRA Coordinator

-Clone the repo and cd into int.
+Clone the repo and cd into it.
 Project uses [Polylith](https://polylith.gitbook.io/) architecture.
 So, you can use Polylith commands.

 Let's get project info